 Here are some of my tips to get you through your flight:

 In my opinion, it’s ideal to sit by the window.
 The aisle seats pose more risks for the baby during food and beverage service.
 If your baby’s head juts out into the aisle (which can easily happen if they’re napping on your lap) there is a chance the cart will hit them.

 Hot drinks are also likely to be passed over the head of whoever is in the aisle seat – better that head not belong to your little baby!

-(I can see an argument for the aisle seat if you think you’ll have to walk around a lot with your baby.
+(Note: I can see the argument for the aisle seat – which was made in the video – if you think you’ll have to walk around a lot with your baby.
 If you go with an aisle seat just use a little extra caution.)

 Have identification for the entire family – baby included

 Many airlines won’t bother asking you for proof of age if your baby is clearly under the age of two.
 But many airlines will ask you to show proof of age, so best to be prepared.